ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 -- Lego bricks is the first product sold in terms of revenue($2,388,882.63 followed by colorbuds, Magic sand, Action Figure, Rubiks Cube.
 We can see that because of its unit sale price, lego bricks drive more revenue than Colorbuds which has more units sold.
 ```

-4. Find how much money mexico Toys spent on product sold
+4.Find how much money mexico Toys spent on product sold
 - The following query helps to determine Cost per product for units sold

 ```sql